MicrochipTech/fpga-hls-examples/axi_slave/README.md

-This is an example source code to show how to write an IP block to implement UDP TX path using LegUp.
+This is an example project to show you how to create an AXI4-Slave top-level interface using HLS.

 Please follow the user guide to install LegUp HLS and learn more about the features of this HLS tool:
  - https://www.microsemi.com/product-directory/fpga-design-tools/5590-hls#getting-started

-After the installation is done, you can try out this example through either GUI or commandline.
+After the installation is done, you can try out this example through either GUI or command-line.

 # Using LegUp HLS IDE
 1. Launch LegUp HLS IDE.